orpazco/DataGenerator/README.md

         name: full name
         jsonkeys: [first_name, last_name]
 ```
-Markup : * The `json` section contains all the relevant properties from the json that the program need to in order to create the table.
+* The `json` section contains all the relevant properties from the json that the program need to in order to create the table.
 all are under `properties`.
 ```yaml
 json: